 The ability to look at data and derive meaning from it in a helpful and strategic way is paramount for many businesses today.
 Uncovering patterns and correlations can make the difference in a breakthrough.
 Data Analytics skills are definitely something to consider in the wider tech context – and the Covid crisis has highlighted how critical some if these skills are at certain times.

 While not a hard skill or type of software, evolving your thinking and professional skills is essential in a high-tech, highly dynamic economy.
 The ability to innovate and ultimately evolve has been key to the Irish tech success story so far.

-Facebook & Friends
+Facebook & Friends (Meta & Friends)

 Well we really mean Tech Giants, but T is already covered below!
 In recent years, Ireland has become a hotspot for the big names like Google, Apple, Twitter, Linkedin and more.
 We cannot talk about tech in Ireland without recognising the influence these companies have on our economy and the fact that they have offices here in Dublin – offering extensive employment opportunities to those involved in ICT.

 Honourable mention -Fintech.
 This is a massive and booming industry with innovation being at the heart of Fintech in Ireland and around the world.